 Views may be public or private and are configured in the Vantage Management Console.
 Public views are available to everyone, and private views are for use by specified Vantage users.
-See Configuring Vantage and Updating Live Capture.
+See Configuring Vantage and Updating Live Capture in the Live Capture Administration Guide.